Hippo water roller: Critiques

-One of the draw-backs of the distribution of the rollers is that the rollers cannot be stacked efficiently to save space; thus transport capacity is wasted.
+One of the draw-backs of the distribution is that the rollers cannot be stacked efficiently to save space; thus transport capacity is wasted.
+Using wheels to avoid carrying water on backs and heads is not a new idea.
+Wheelbarrows and bikes can be used for water transport and other uses; the hippo roller cannot.

 Administration

-Infotech, an information technology company, initially sponsored the project as a social responsibility project known as the Hippo Water Roller Trust Fund.
-Currently, the project is supported financially by donor funding which comes from individuals, corporate businesses and non-profit organization partners.
+The project is supported financially by donor funding which comes from individuals, corporate businesses and non-profit organization partners.
 Hippo Water International is a non-governmental organization in the United States created to raise funds there.